netdata/netdata/packaging/installer/methods/source.md

 1. Verify the release version that Netdata expects to be used by checking the contents of `packaging/dashboard.version` in your Netdata sources.
 2. Obtain the sources for that version by either:
-    -   Navigating to https://github.com/netdata/dashboard and donwloading
+    -   Navigating to https://github.com/netdata/dashboard and downloading
         and unpacking the source code archive for that release.
     -   Cloning the repository with `git` and checking out the required tag.
 3. Run `npm install` in the dashboard source tree.